Assessment in Action Team Applications

-- The online application form is no longer active as the deadline to apply online to participate in the first cohort has passed; it was 5 p.m.
-Central, Friday, March 8..
+- The online application is now available and due 5 p.m.
+Central, Friday, March 21, 2014.
 Incomplete applications can be saved and edited or additional information can be added before the submission deadline date.
 An ID number and password will be assigned when the proposal is submitted.
 Be sure to print the ID number and password and keep them in a safe place; these will be needed in order to edit the proposal at a future time.

 - Please note that this is a team application process and acceptance into the program is based, in part, on who is identified as members of the team.